swiprCS/CSGO-Newbie-Guide/README.md

 * [YPrac Maps](https://steamcommunity.com/workshop/filedetails/?id=740795413) by Yesber.
 These are the multi-purpose maps that allow you to learn the common angles people will hold on each map, as well as grenade lineups, a neat way to find your own, and other miscellaneous things.

-Compiled by;
+Compiled by
-swipr_ & TheOnlyBarker
+swipr_,TheOnlyBarker & prosthoplus